 I drew a chart juxtaposing the Bitcoin hash rate with the market availability of mining ASICs and their energy efficiency.
 This allows calculating with certainty the lower and upper bounds for the global electricity consumption of miners.
-So many other analyses are flawed that I decided to publish my own.
-(As a side note, in my opinion none of this electricity use is wasteful.)
+I decided to do this research after seeing that so many other analyses were flawed.
+See for example the faults in the Bitcoin Energy Consumption Index.

 I reached out to some Bitcoin ASIC manufacturers when doing this market research.
 Canaan was very open and transparent (thank you!) and gave me one additional extremely useful data point: they manufactured a total of 191 PH/s of A3218 ASICs.1